Gigi Hadid Vows Revenge If She Finds Out The Weeknd Cheated On Bella Hadid With Selena Gomez

 Gigi Hadid is currently dating ex One Direction star Zayn Malik, who has just released the video for his collaboration with Taylor Swift.

-Bella, Selena and Gigi are all members of the high-profile Taylor Swift girl squad.
+Bella, Selena, and Gigi are all members of the high-profile Taylor Swift girl squad.
 While Gigi has clearly opted to take her sister’s side as the Bella/Selena/The Weeknd love triangle heats up, Taylor Swift has reportedly vowed that she will not take sides at all.

 Sources have reported that The Weeknd treats Selena Gomez “like a queen,” reportedly even dropping $20k on her during one outing.